mnot/I-D/variants/draft.md

 Variants: Accept-Language;en ;fr
 ~~~

-The ordering of available-values after the field-name is significant, as it might be used by the header's algorithm for selecting a response (see {{content-encoding}} for an example of this).
+The ordering of available-values after the field-name is significant, as it might be used by the header's algorithm for selecting a response (in this example, the first language is the default; see {{content-language}}).

-The ordering of the request header fields themselves indicates descending application of preferences; for example, in the headers above, a cache will serve gzip'd content regardless of language if it is available.
+The ordering of the request header fields themselves indicates descending application of preferences; in the example above, a cache that has all of the possible permutations stored will honour the client's preferences for Accept-Encoding before honouring Accept-Language.

 Origin servers SHOULD consistently send Variant header fields on all cacheable (as per {{!RFC7234}}, Section 3) responses for a resource, since its absence will trigger caches to fall back to Vary processing.

-Likewise, servers MUST send the Variant-Key response header field when sending Variants.
+Likewise, servers MUST send the Variant-Key response header field when sending Variants, since its absence means that the stored response will not be reused when this specification is implemented.

 ## Relationship to Vary {#vary}